-The School of Pharmaceutical Science and Technology (SPST) was founded in August 2000 and ratified by the TianJin University (TU) Board, developed primarily by its founding Dean Zhao Kang, a Yangtze Scholar with a PhD from Columbia University and Prof. Shen Jiaxiang，academician of the Chinese Academy of Engineering with a PhD from London University (now as UCL School of Pharmacy) as the Dean Emeritus.
+The School of Pharmaceutical Science and Technology (SPST) was founded in August 2000 and ratified by the TianJin University (TJU) Board, developed primarily by its founding Dean Zhao Kang, a PhD from Columbia University and Prof. Shen Jiaxiang，academician of the Chinese Academy of Engineering with a PhD from London University (now as UCL School of Pharmacy) as the Dean Emeritus.

-SPST is one of the youngest schools in TU that was founded in 1895 as Peiyang University by Charles Daniel Tennay (US) and Sheng XuanHuai (CN).
-As the first modern university and the pioneer of modern higher education in China, TU has been committed to the mission of revitalizing this country through education ever since its foundation.
-Fighting arduously in keeping up with this mission, TU proudly upholds the motto "Seeking Truth from Facts", while the faculty follows the guideline of precise learning and strict teaching.
+SPST is one of the youngest schools in TJU that was founded in 1895 as Peiyang University by Charles Daniel Tennay (US) and Sheng XuanHuai (CN).
+As the first modern university and the pioneer of modern higher education in China, TJU has been committed to the mission of revitalizing this country through education ever since its foundation.
+Fighting arduously in keeping up with this mission, TJU proudly upholds the motto "Seeking Truth from Facts", while the faculty follows the guideline of precise learning and strict teaching.

 SPST is currently providing a diverse range of programs at differing levels, including Bachelor of Science (BS) in Pharmacy, Master of Science (MS) in Medicinal Chemistry, Pharmaceutical Analysis, Microbial & Biochemistry, Pharmaceutics, Pharmacology, Natural Products & Traditional Chinese Medicine, and Pharmaceutical Administration.
 SPST also provides the Doctor of Philosophy (PhD) program in Applied Chemistry and Public Health & Pharmaceutical Administration that was jointly managed by SPST together with the School of Chemical Engineering and Technology (TJU), and the School of Business Administration (TJU), respectively.
 In addition, SPST offers the postdoctoral positions for the cutting-edge research in both basic and applied sciences.